 After all students are either placed in regular student rooms or given the opportunity to move, students without roommates will be offered the opportunity to "buy out" their room as a single (pending space availability) for the remainder of the academic year.
 Students will have 72 hours to select this option.
 If the room is not purchased as a single, the student will participate in the consolidation process within the Residence Hall.
 Individuals will be given 3 days (72 hours) to either (1) find a roommate or (2) move in with someone else.
 These moves must be completed within one week.
 If none of these options are taken, the student will be informed that they may get a new roommate at any time and that they will be expected to accept this new roommate.

-In case of an emergency, University officials reserve the right to enter and inspect Residence Hall rooms at any time.
-Inspections will occur when necessary to protect and maintain the property of the University, the health and safety of its students, or whenever necessary to aid in the basic responsibility of the University regarding discipline and maintenance of an educational atmosphere.
+In case of an emergency, University officials reserve the right to enter and inspect residence hall rooms at any time.
+Staff will conduct regular inspections to protect and maintain the property of the University, the health and safety of its students, or whenever necessary to aid in the basic responsibility of the University to maintain an educational atmosphere or in an emergency situation.
 In such cases, effort will be made to notify the resident(s) in advance and to have the resident(s) present at the time of entry.

 In addition, Reuter Hall completes monthly suite inspections to visually inspect the fire alarm system and fire extinguisher as well as ensure cleanliness is being maintained.
 Residents are informed when staff will visit their suite.
 At least one resident needs to be home when staff visit to complete the inspection, however if a resident would like to be present during their inspection, they can request this.
 On a publicized and regular schedule, housekeepers clean the bathrooms in Eagle and Reuter Halls.

 When you move in, you will receive a Room Inventory Form (RIF).
 Check your room carefully and note the condition of the items listed on the RIF.
 After you have completed the form, return it to your Resident Assistant.